otaviolsantana/solvate/manual/2nd_MDRUN.md

    list can be accessed from the help menu of the MDRUN and DATAS modules (just type the program name on the command line, without additional options).

+   * For examples, visit the MDRUN and DATAS tutorials page. (under construction...)

    « [Previous topic](https://github.com/otaviolsantana/solvate/blob/main/manual/1st_PACKS.md) | [MANUAL](https://github.com/otaviolsantana/solvate/tree/main/manual) | Next topic »